jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

             header              \ compiled by CODE
     exec@   asm1                \ assembly instruction 1
             asm2                \ assembly instruction 2
-            PUSH IP             \ save IP compiled by COLON CALL rEXIT          \ execute EXIT compiled by COLON addr1               \ of word1
+            CALL rDOCOL         \ compiled by COLON
+            addr1               \ of word1
             addr2               \ of word2
-            addr of EXIT        \ the word ; compiles EXIT that restores IP then executes MOV @IP+,PC
+            addr of EXIT        \ the word ; compiles address of EXIT that restores IP then executes MOV @IP+,PC

-EXIT is used twice !

-the first time, at the start of FORTH word, after save IP:

-    EXIT    MOV @RSP+,IP    \ 2 pop into IP the PC pushed on return stack by CALL rEXIT MOV @IP+,PC     \ 4 execute the routine at addr1 next "CALL rEXIT"

-then at the end of FORTH word :

-    EXIT    MOV @RSP+,IP    \ 2 pop old IP from return stack MOV @IP+,PC     \ 4 execute the routine pointed by the old IP

 A new step